Take a look around at some of our recent favorite videos. Can't find what you're looking for? Be sure to visit our video archives, too.

 Parents share some final words of wisdom with their students during fall 2014 move-in.

 Keep up with campus through our social networks.
-Virginia Tech and its various departments can be found on networks such as Twitter, Facebook, YouTube, and Pinterest.
+Virginia Tech and its various departments can be found on networks such as Twitter, Facebook, Linkedin, and Instagram.